bcorwen/KTOMEblog/docs/devblog_11.md

 Well this isn't the case as promised at the end of the last post!
 I had designed the case and sent off for parts, but while I waited I managed to knock up two modules on the breadboards, so the case comes later!

 ### Passwords
 This was a new module to code.
-Unlike th eprevious ones, I hadn't attempted this module on the old Arduino prototype so this was built from scratch.
+Unlike the previous ones, I hadn't attempted this module on the old Arduino prototype so this was built from scratch.

 A long time prior to coding this up, I had been digging around for electronics components to match the look of the game.
 In this case, I had a lot of fun looking at finding a matching GLCD (graphical LCD) to use for the main display.